quickencomdownload/quickencomdownload.github.io/index.rst

 - At least 256MB RAM
 - Stable internet connection

-📝 *Keep your OS and browser up to date for best performance.*

-💡 **Tip:** If Quicken is crashing or not launching, it’s often due to outdated system software or drivers.
+**Tip:** If Quicken is crashing or not launching, it’s often due to outdated system software or drivers.
 Try restarting your device and checking for updates.

 How to Transfer and Restore Quicken Data to a New Device
 =========================================================